hanhdo1211/CoordinatorLibrary/README.md

 ```

 The relevant part is where ```NavigationCoordinator``` conforms to ```UINavigationControllerDelegate```.
-Everytime this delegate method is called, the class checks to see if the viewController is the one same as the one that was presented and if it was then it gets removed by ```NavigationCoordinator```
+Everytime this delegate method is called, the class checks to see if the viewController is the same as the one that was presented and if it was then it gets removed by ```NavigationCoordinator```

 ### Child Coordinators